lisonstchr/CASADS2022/Projet Module 1/readme.md

 2. CAS-ADS-M1-Project-Kim-Lisa.docx, the original template of the conceptual design report, provided by the University of Bern

 The folder also contains a sub-folder:
-1. Image, that contains some of the images in the report.
+1. Images, that contains some of the images in the report.